Saraperos de Saltillo: History

 The Saraperos were the most successful club in the 1999-2005 phase of the Mexican League, leading in club attendance at the league level and qualifying for the playoffs in all 7 seasons of that period, playing exciting postseason series.
-Notably, the Sarapera roster included the renowned pitcher Luis Ayala (currently of the Washington Nationals) during this era.
+Notably, the Sarapera roster included the renowned pitcher Luis Ayala during this era.
 It was said that there was a curse on the Saraperos of Saltillo during this time: "Saraperos will not be champions until Francisco Paquin Estrada Saltillo is the manager."
 Estrada Saltillo was the manager of the Pirates of Campeche, to whom the Saraperos lost in the 2004 championship final.
 Although they lost the final of 2004, the Saraperos were the two-time champions of the Northern Zone (Finals runner up), with titles won in 2004 and 2005.
 Their high level of play continued with additional play-offs qualifications in 2006–2013.
 Despite the team "curse", the Saraperos won the league championship in the 2009 season, led by manager Orlando Sanchez.
 These finals were won after 6 games against the Tigres de Quintana Roo.
 In 2010, they returned to the championship to defend their title, winning in 5 games against rivals Pericos de Puebla.